victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/documents/DeploymentGuide.md

 6. If you are done trying out the application, you can delete the resources by running `azd down`.

 ## Post Deployment Steps
-1. Optional: Publishing Local Build Container to Azure Container Registry

-   If you need to rebuild the source code and push the updated container to the deployed Azure Container Registry, follow these steps:

-   - **Linux/macOS**:
-     ```bash
-     cd ./infra/scripts/
-     ./docker-build.sh
-     ```

-   - **Windows (PowerShell)**:
-     ```powershell
-     cd .\infra\scripts\
-     .\docker-build.ps1
-     ```

-    This will create a new Azure Container Registry, rebuild the source code, package it into a container, and push it to the Container Registry created.

-## Post Deployment Steps

 1. **Add App Authentication**